 Each year, The John A. Hartford Foundation Business Innovation Award recognizes the successes of community-based organizations (CBOs) that are partnering and contracting with health care entities, such as hospitals, health plans and accountable care organizations, to reduce health care costs and improve the well-being of older adults and people with disabilities in their communities.
 Award recipients demonstrate the pursuit of bold, transformative initiatives designed to integrate health care and long-term services and supports, and increase their sustainability.

-Read the press release to learn more about the 2019 recipients.
+Read the press release to learn more about the 2020 winners.

 2018 Award Winners